microsoft/live-share/docs/reference/security.md

 Finally, just like .gitignore, .vsls.json files can be placed in sub-folders.
 Hide/exclude rules are determined by starting with the .vsls.json file in the root folder you have shared (if present) and then walking through at each sub-folder from there leading to a given file to look for .vsls.json files to process.
 The contents of .vsls.json files in folders farther down the file tree then supplement (or override) rules established at higher levels.

+Note: it is not possible to re-include (!) a file if a parent directory of that file is excluded.
+Similar to .gitignore, when re-including a file, you'll also need to re-include every parent directory of the file.

 ### Disabling external file sharing

 By default, Live Share will also share any files the host opens that are external to the shared folder / solution.
 This makes it easy to quickly open up other related files without having to re-share.